International Health Insurance

 The average costs (in USD) for emergency and standard care are typically as follows:

-Ambulance costs can be especially high for foreigners.
+Ambulance costs can be exceptionally high for foreigners.
 In many cities, multiple private ambulance companies compete for patients, with varying charges.
-A global health plan is a crucial safeguard for covering these potentially large expenses.
+A global health plan is a crucial safeguard for covering these potentially significant expenses.

 Your coverage needs in Mexico depend on how long you plan to stay.
 For short-term visitors, travel insurance typically provides essential coverage during your trip.